gardener/documentation/website/documentation/guides/administer-shoots/scalability/_index.md

 ### `Nodes`

 When talking about the scalability of a Kubernetes cluster, `Nodes` are probably mentioned in the first place... well, obviously not in this guide.
 While vanilla Kubernetes lists 5000 `Nodes` as its upper limit, pushing that dimension is not feasible.
 Most clusters should run with fewer than 300 `Nodes`.
-If you scale beyond that, be extra careful and closely monitor ETCD and `kube-apiserver`.
+But of course, the actual limit depends on the workloads deployed and can be lower or higher.
+As you scale your cluster, be extra careful and closely monitor ETCD and `kube-apiserver`.

 The scalability of `Nodes` is subject to a range of limiting factors.
 Some of them can only be defined upon cluster creation and remain immutable during a cluster lifetime.
 So let's discuss the most important dimensions.